Santa-Technologies/Wisebid_Stories-and-Wiki/wiki/Forms.md

 ```

 ### FormProvider Usage
-If in the event of the `useForm` instance being needed to be placed in the parent component, we have two options:
+If the useForm instance needs to be placed in the parent component, we have two options:

 #### 1. Pass down as props